 Students who require special accommodations for disabilities must obtain clearance from the Office of Disability Services at the beginning of the semester.
-For further information, contact the Coordinator of Disability Services at 718.636.3711.
+For further information, contact the Coordinator of Disability Services in the Office of the Vice President for Student Affairs at 718.636.3711.